Negro Parbellon: the story begins...

 The start of this climb was up a long glacial valley.
 The trick here though was that the glacier was covered in a thin layer of dirt, such that in the photos, it looks like rock.
 We started up the valley, staying on top of the moraine as much as we could, as the going was much better there.
 Eventually our luck ran out and we had to descend to the glacier itself.
 We soon found out that in places, the dirt was really thin, so we’d suddenly find ourselves slipping and sliding, unable to keep our feet.
 The crevasses were sometimes visible, sometimes hidden, between a few cm and tens of metres wide.
 We’d hit an ice wall ahead of us, many metres high, and have to find a way around it, being careful not to step into the inevitable crevasse at the base.

 Eventually we found ourselves faced with an absolutely enormous hole in the ice ahead of us, with a river flowing down into the blackness.
 We had seen this feature on google earth, but decided that it was a trick of the mapping, and couldn’t be real!
-We called it the ‘hole to China’, and had to find a way around it.
 We tried to climb the face above it, but the rock was unstable, and we risked a huge fall down into the hole.
-We then decided to climb down into the hole itself, edge along one side, and climb out again - a risky manoeuvre as clearly if something went wrong, rescue had never been an option.
+We chatted about the options at length, then decided to climb down into the hole itself, edge along one side, and climb out again, aware that this was a risky manoeuvre as if something went wrong, rescue had never been an option.
 The way down was steep, and the rock was unstable under our feet, but we eventually made it to the lower part of the hole.
 We then had to scramble back out again – some rock climbing moves (while wearing thick boots and carrying a rucksack) were required, but eventually, what must have been an hour later, we emerged.
 I felt really relieved to be out of that hole, and we continued on our journey up the glacier.
 Below right is our 'we didn't die!' photo....

 Shortly thereafter however, we came across a second hole, and our hearts sank – we hadn’t been able to discern this from the satellite photos at all.
 There didn’t appear to be any way to cross this one, so we decided instead to traverse the glacier, and head for a lake that we had pinpointed on the map.
-By this point we were thirsty and only had half a litre of water left between us.
+By this point we were thirsty and only had half a litre of water left between us before we'd have to stop to melt ice for water.
 The small pools of water we had seen were contaminated with sulphur and other minerals, making them undrinkable.

 Crossing the glacier was like crossing a field of sand dunes, but eventually we saw a lake ahead of us.
 The lake was indescribably beautiful – clear blue water, with sheer sides of ice rising up on all sides and ice bergs floating in the water.
 There was even a flat beach!
 We decided to camp here – it had been a long, hot and dusty day, and here we had a source of fresh water and the perfect camp site.
 We called it Paradise Lake, and were grinning and laughing as we put the tent up.
 Of course, we had hardly any food, so we had the usual discussion about dinner (we both knew that all we had was mashed potato and frankfurters), which went something like: